 The emulsification of the coffee oils with the liquid produces a colloid that does not appear in other brewing methods.

-Espresso coffee does not yet have a universal standard method of brewing extraction.
-Pulling an espresso varies from place to place.
+Brewing Espresso Coffee does not yet have a universal standard procedure of extraction, and pulling espressos varies from place to place.

 Several published definitions attempting a standard method, try to put restrictions on:

 - amount and type of coffee grounds used